laur34/laur34/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on analyzing body language and nonverbal commuication to provide insight into different styles of cognition
+- 🔭 I’m currently working on analyzing body language and nonverbal communication to provide insight into different styles of cognition
 - 🌱 I’m currently learning Java